Step 5: Build an aggregation pipeline

 2. Select the Schema tab.

 3. Next to the event_ts field, select the Watermark icon.
-Ignore the Max Lateness field; we will not need it for this tutorial.
+Ignore the Max Lateness field; we won’t need it for this tutorial.

 An image showing the icon for selecting a field as a watermark. width="900"